All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 • Preservation of historical memory.

-• The name of Kamianets-Podilskyi recalls its history as a fortress on rocky land.
+• The name Kamianets-Podilskyi reminds of its history as a fortress on rocky land.

-• Slavutych was named after the ancient name of the Dnipro.
+• Slavutych received its name in honor of the ancient name of the Dnipro.

 • Political changes.

-In the 20th and 21st centuries, many names in Ukraine changed due to political processes.
-During decommunization, historical names were returned to many cities:
+In the 20th-21st centuries, many names in Ukraine changed due to political processes.
+During decommunization, historical names were restored to many cities:

 • Dnipropetrovsk → Dnipro.